airbytehq/airbyte/docs/connector-development/config-based/connector-definition.md

 String values can be evaluated as Jinja2 templates.

-Interpolation strategy using the Jinja2 template engine.

 If the input string is a raw string, the interpolated string will be the same.
 `"hello world" -> "hello world"`

-The engine will evaluate the content passed within {{}}, interpolating the keys from context-specific arguments. the "options" keyword [see ($options)](connector-definition.md#object-instantiation) can be referenced.
+The engine will evaluate the content passed within `{{...}}`, interpolating the keys from context-specific arguments. the "options" keyword [see ($options)](connector-definition.md#object-instantiation) can be referenced.

 For example, inner_object.key will evaluate to "Hello airbyte" at runtime.